-Bowlers arms: a bowlers arm (pictured) is designed to assist a bowler who cannot continue to bowl without the aid of the artificial device and can be used in any competition within Australia.
-Typically they are used where a person has hip/knee complaints which restrict their ability to bend down to deliver the bowl correctly.
+Bowlers arms: a bowlers arm (pictured) is designed to assist a bowler to continue to bowl, with the aid of an artificial device, and can be used in any competition within Australia.
+Typically they are used where a person has hip, knee, or back issues that restrict their ability to bend down to deliver the bowl or jack correctly.

-There are currently three types of bowlers arms approved for use in Australia.
-They are known as “The Bowling Arm”, the “Bionic Bowler Arm” and the “DHB arm”.
+A list of all approved Bowls Australia (BA) Bowling Arms can be found on the BA website HERE.
+There are currently four types of bowlers arms approved for use in Australia.
+They are known as “The Bowling Arm”, the “Bionic Bowler Arm” the “DHB arm”, and the “Dart Release”.
 Each device is manufactured in several lengths and some include varying release mechanisms.

 As of May 1, 2019 affiliated bowling members do NOT NEED to gain approval to use an bowlers arm as part of the updated BA Artificial Device Policy.
 Prior to this date, a medical certificate stating that the affiliated member requires the bowlers arm to continue to participate in lawn bowls needed to accompany state artificial device approval forms.